mukulgaut25/Subdomain_bruteforce/README.md

-## Please do not try on google and on any other website, for which you don't have the authorisation to do so.
+## Please do not try on google and on any other website, for which you don't have the authorisation to do so I am not responsible for anything done by you.